 If you’re in for an ice-cream treat in Prague - and perhaps a bit of buzz - ice-cream parlors are not your only option.
 Virtually all great cafes in Prague offer an affogato: a scoop of ice-cream with a shot of espresso.
 These range from the standard plain ice-cream to more adventurous options: if you haven’t tried Hazelnut ice-cream (the peanut well do, too) affogato and like Nutella, this could be your summer treat game-changer (they sometimes have it in Kavarna Místo).
 Ask your favorite Prague barista for more details.

 And to finish the list, one unique Czech supermarket bonus:

 Misa ice-cream has been a staple of Czech supermarkets for decades.
-It has a very specific, slightly acidic taste due to the fact that the vanilla ice-cream is not made of cream but of a combination of cream and farmer's cheese.
+It has a very specific, slightly acidic taste due to the fact that the ice-cream is not made of cream but of a combination of cream and farmer's cheese.
 The whole thing is then covered in chocolate.
 The recipe for the bar has not changed since the product was first unveiled in 1962.
 Jan is not a fan, for instance, but Zuzi likes the ice-cream bar (because it’s not so sweet) and it is the one unique ice-cream money can buy here in Prague.
-If you want to explore different tastes, this is want you are looking for.
+If you want to explore different tastes, this is what you are looking for.